uncle-lv/JRasa/README.md

 #### Dispatcher

-There is a [Message](https://github.com/uncle-lv/JRasa/blob/main/src/main/java/io/github/jrasa/message/Message.java) class to represent responses, because methods have no default value parameters in Java.
+There is a [Message](https://github.com/uncle-lv/JRasa/blob/main/src/main/java/io/github/jrasa/message/Message.java) class to represent responses, because methods don't support default value parameters in Java.

-You can build a `Message` instance with `Builder` like this:
+You can build a `Message` instance with Builder like this:

 ```java
 Message message = Message.builder()